 - Non-functional Testing

-In this chapter, you will be learning about the different levels of testing and how these implementations are being done.
+In this chapter, you will be learning about the different testing levels and how these implementations are being done.

-This is a kind of black box testing which is specification oriented testing which is done by putting the input and then the output is examined whether it comes the way it is expected.
-Five steps of testing are there which involved the testing of an application for functionality.
+This is a kind of black box testing that is specification-oriented, which is done by putting the input, and then the output is examined whether it comes the way it is expected.
+Five steps of testing are there, which involved the testing of an application for functionality.
 They are:

-- Creation of test data depending on requirements of the application
+- Creation of test data depending on the requirements of the application.

-- Check for output depending on the data being tested along with specifications of your application
+- Check for output, depending on the data being tested along with the specifications of your application.

-This type of testing deals with testing any product from the requirement point of view that are nonfunctional in type and important at the same time.
+This type of testing deals with testing any product from the requirement point of view that is nonfunctional in type and important at the same time.
 Nonfunctional testing can be categorized as: